mk-wonderlan/QuickAndDirtyScripts/README.md

-Setting up a quick express node server
+Setting up a quick express node sandbox with a single route / => index.html using ejs
 --Requires: node.js, npm, powershell v2/3.

 Run this in cmd: